 Crostini is the type of appetizer that should be served within a few hours or it will turn soft and soggy.
-My recommendation is to wait to top the crostini until your company arrives.
+My recommendation is to wait to top the crostini with the goat cheese and figs until your company arrives.
 Better yet, have guests help out when they as, "what can I do?"!

 ✅ Don't bake your crostini too long.
 You don't want it to crumble into 1000 pieces when bitten into.

 ✅ For another layer of flavor, season your crostini with salt, pepper and garlic if you prefer.